Jesus the Nazarene

 For Jesus, the succinct scripture as to times of separation is found in Mark 1.12-13, “And immediately the Spirit drove him into the wilderness.”
 For John, Mark 1.4 is as direct, “John came baptizing in the wilderness [as opposed to the cities] and preaching a baptism of repentance for the remission of sins [forgiveness].”
 The anointing of Jesus would have to be described as a mystical experience, essentially the Shekinah glory, the administration of the spirit of God upon Jesus: Mark 1.10, “…spirit descending upon him like a dove.”

 The Nazarenes would heavily emphasize qualities from direct communion with God: Jn.
 8.16, “am with the Father who sent me;” Jn.
-10.30, “I and my Father are one,” direct knowledge of God; Lk.
+10.30, “I and my Father are one,” direct knowledge of God, beingness with God; Lk.
 17.21, “kingdom of God is within you;” and spiritual truth, Jn.
 4.23, “worshippers will worship the Father in Spirit and in truth; for the Father is seeking such to worship Him,” and Jn.
-15.26, “Spirit of truth who proceeds from the Father, He will testify of me.”
+15.26, “Spirit of truth [Holy Spirit] who proceeds from the Father, He will testify of me.”
 The teaching of the Way soars compared to scribal or Levitical interpretations or legalism.
 Jesus’ understanding confounds the Essene scribes,* Pharisees, and Sadducees and reveals the gulf between the two.

 *In the New Testament, the scribes are mentioned more than any other group.

 From the Essene mystical traditions and applications, such as the practice of laying on hands, are yet another example of mystical development and conveyed mystic secrets.
 Many historical references denote Nazarenes for the healing application or gift (see Acts 9.10-19, concerning Ananias), as well as prophecy.* The Messiah would demonstrate these two outstanding gifts.
 The mystic healing art and prophecy gifts would assist men in recognizing Jesus, thence allowing Jesus to tender the final interpretation of the Law and the Prophets.
-Even though previous prophets each made his or her historical contribution, all Essene believed this final interpretation remained for Messiah to deliver.
+Even though previous prophets each made his or her historical contribution, the Essene believed this final interpretation remained for the Messiah to deliver.

-Jesaus’ teaching is both mystical and practical, which is in the nature of the Way.
+Jesus’ teaching is both mystical and practical, which is in the nature of the Way.
 In Jn.
 16.16 he tells the people, “A little while, and you will not see me; and again a little while, and you will see me, because I go to the Father.”
 For the people who are so oppressed, this mystical expression and its implications might be more comforting than any message Jesus could deliver.
-Jesus explains his meaning in John 16.16-31.

 With the addition of non-Mosaic purification laws, the sabbath had become measured by a strictly defined performance of man unto God.
 This imposition into the sabbath greatly contrasted what had more traditionally been a day of rest for man, just as illustrated in Genesis by God resting on the seventh day and also supported in Exodus as a day from labor, and given by Jesus as a day wherein good works may be done (Mt.
 12.10-13).
 Again, the spiritual clarity Jesus brings to the sabbath fulfills the actual interpretation of the Law and the intent of the Prophets, even unto the full measure.

 In all this, Nazarene Jesus views the current priesthood as having lost the spirit of the law.
 The tradition of love and mercy as foremost had become muddled, and sensitivity toward the people had become dispassionate.
 The situation resembled the many players on a stage whose intents and purposes had become nothing but the players’ own.
-All three sects, Sadducee-Pharisee-Qumran (Osseaen) Essene, stood guilty in the eyes of Jesus.
+All three sects, Sadducee-Pharisee-Qumran (Ossaean) Essene, stood guilty in the eyes of Jesus.

 Has this article been helpful and informative?
 Let us know.